How To Front Squat To Build Muscle And Look Great Naked

 Before diving into the front squat thank you for being here.
-This is one of our the most popular articles of all time.
-It’s a thick read, but we’ve taken the liberty to provide a full front squat guide and a bonus Chiseled Muscle Cheatsheet Grab them both here.
+This is one of our most popular articles of all time.
+It’s a thick read, but we’ve developed a guide for you called the Chiseled Muscle Cheatsheet Grab it here.
 Thanks and enjoy the article.

 Or is it?

 The way I see it, the front squat is the best lift you’re not doing and a better choice than the back squat for most people.
 By the end of the article, you’ll be able to judge for yourself.
 Either way, one thing is clear: the squat movement pattern is required if you want to be strong, athletic, and look great naked without living in the gym.

 The Front Squat is the Real King for complete strength

 For starters, front squats require hard work, which most gym-goers avoided like the bubonic plague, opting to post every gym P.R. and dozens of half-naked selfies on Instagram.
 This startling trend combined with lifters staying content with their classic leg presses and smith machine squats has led to anemic leg development, un-balanced physiques, and movement patterns ripe with dysfunction.
 Wasting time with ineffective training is the poison.
 Doing less, but better, with some squats mixed in is the antidote.

 Why you need to front squat

 - Increase depth achieved and glute activation: Anterior placement of the barbell allows greater depth during front squats.
 Muscle activation of the gluteus maximus also increases with increased hip flexion (squat depth), and the subsequent concentric action of hip extension.
 [Caterisano et al].
 This means potentially better booty gains.